GoogleChrome/web.dev/src/site/content/en/blog/link-prefetch/index.md

 ### Prefetching on-demand JavaScript chunks

 [Code-splitting](https://web.dev/reduce-javascript-payloads-with-code-splitting) your JavaScript bundles allows you to initially load only parts of an app and lazy-load the rest.
-If you’re using this technique, you can apply prefetch to routes or components that are not immediately necessary but will likely be requested soon.
+If you're using this technique, you can apply prefetch to routes or components that are not immediately necessary but will likely be requested soon.

 For example, if you have a page that contains a button that opens a dialog box which contains an emoji picker, you can divide it into three JavaScript chunks—home, dialog and picker.
 Home and dialog could be initially loaded, while the picker could be loaded on-demand.
 Tools like webpack allow you to instruct the browser to prefetch these on-demand chunks.